thekopiman/RFClassification/README.md

 Note: The yolov5 folder in this repo contains other functions used to train this custom dataset.
 Please use the YOLOv5 given in this repo.

-**KIV**
+With reference to creating the custom dataset for **KIV**

 The results for the **sliced** dataset is below.